youssef-md/gobarber/README.md

 docker run --name chavoso-redis -p 6379:6379 -d -t redis:alpine
 ```

+6. Copy .env.example and rename it to .env and fill in the attributes

-6. The scripts to run this project are:
+7. The scripts to run this project are:

 - `yarn dev`: will start dev server on port :3333, certify that you have all the docker containers running.